Welcome to today's edition of the Rush 24-7 podcast.

 So you may be a work in progress there.

-I told you I'm recovering Democrat.
+I told you I'm a recovering Democrat.

 Well, then maybe we've just sort of caught you in the middle of that recovery.

-Even some people who say I'm a Democrat, and then they talk to me about how they actually support the war and think we're taxed too high and think we're sending too high.
+And then they talk to me about how they actually support the war and think we're taxed too high and think we're spending too high.

 I eventually just have to break the whole thing down into the game and say, what are you really?